 MHPN is pleased to offer the ability for Michigan employers to post openings with their firm for permanent, temporary, or project specific positions on Michigan Preservation Jobs.
 Below are two versions of job posting forms, please legibly complete a form in its entirety and submit to firstname.lastname@example.org.
 Postings will remain a maximum of 3 months for members of MHPN and a maximum of 1 month for non-members.
 Please check here for information on MHPN membership.

-The Michigan Historic Preservation Network (MHPN) seeks a historic preservation professional for the position of Southeast Michigan Field Representative.
-MHPN Field Representatives provide direct services to local Michigan organizations and communities to support historic preservation efforts.
+The Michigan Historic Preservation Network seeks a historic preservation professional for the position of Preservation Specialist in Detroit, Michigan.

-Please submit three copies of a cover letter, resume, and preservation-related writing sample by midnight on September 28, 2017 to:
+Please submit a cover letter, resume, three professional related references, and a preservation-related writing sample by COB Monday, April 23, 2018 to: